Material-Intelligence/CrystalMI-M/README.md

 We recommend using the default settings to train the model.
 Additionally, you can set the parameters in the commands.
 The trained model will be saved in **preprocessed/checkpoints/final_model.pt** defaultly.

 ### Generate
-You can use your own trained model or our prepared model checkpoint [CrystalGPT Model](http://43.138.168.107/crystal) to generate the predicted energy of the given crystals:
+You can use your own trained model or our prepared model checkpoint [CrystalMI_M Model](http://43.138.168.107/crystal) to generate the predicted energy of the given crystals:
 ```bash
 python main.py -mode generate
 ```
 The predicted results will be saved in **preprocessed/predicted_energy_result.json**.

-Note: If you use our prepared model checkpoint, please download it from [CrystalGPT Model](http://43.138.168.107/crystal) and then place it in **preprocessed/checkpoints/**.
+Note: If you use our prepared model checkpoint, please download it from [CrystalMI_M Model](http://43.138.168.107/crystal) and then place it in **preprocessed/checkpoints/**.

 ### Some points to note